200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-WeatherSupplementAStorytellingPrinciple.md

 Reactive reflects the moments in the drama which led to this scene.
 Reactive Weather might be used after the apex of a dramatic arc, in scenes following an important turning point in the story.

-Current reflects the plot as it stands now, the characters’ present situation, the general outlook.
+Current reflects the plot as it stands now, the charactersâ€™ present situation, the general outlook.

-Portentous reflects coming drama - an omen from the atmosphere, a signal that everything will be fine, or not…
+Portentous reflects coming drama - an omen from the atmosphere, a signal that everything will be fine, or notâ€¦